 In this guide, we explain why life insurance for dads is important to consider, depending on your circumstances and needs.

 Why is life insurance important for dads?

 Life insurance is about making sure that those you love could manage financially if you pass away.
-Without the additional income, life insurance can help to cover ongoing living costs.
+Without your income, life insurance can provide a cash sum to help cover ongoing living costs.
 While no two families are the same, it remains the case that mothers are more likely than fathers to stop or reduce their working hours to assume childcare responsibilities.

 Given that one way to calculate how much life insurance you need is to multiply your annual salary by the number of years you’d like to cover, it makes sense for working fathers to think carefully about getting the right life insurance in place.

 What can life insurance cover?

 If you’re a father and you’re not familiar with how life insurance can benefit your family, here is a basic overview of what a cash sum could help cover if a valid claim is made in the event of a death:

 - The cost of education, from nursery to university fees